Be part of the future of opera: support our groundbreaking new commissions and collaborations.

-In recent seasons, productions that have been supported by the group have included: Akhnaten and Satyagraha by Philip Glass; Between Worlds by Tansy Davies; The Gospel According to the Other Mary by John Adams; Thebans by Julian Anderson; Powder Her Face by Thomas Adès; and Two Boys by Nico Muly.
+In recent seasons, productions that have been supported by the group have included: Marnie by Nico Muhly; The Winter’s Tale by Ryan Wigglesworth; Akhnaten and Satyagraha by Philip Glass; Between Worlds by Tansy Davies; The Gospel According to the Other Mary by John Adams; Thebans by Julian Anderson; Powder Her Face by Thomas Adès; and Two Boys by Nico Muhly.

-ENO Contemporary Patrons gain privileged access to the composer, director, cast and creative team of The Winter’s Tale as they follow how this new work is devised, created and developed from score to stage.
+ENO Contemporary Patrons gain privileged access to the composer, director, cast and creative team of Jack the Ripper: The Women of Whitechapel as they follow how this new work is devised, created and developed from score to stage.
 Supporters will also have the opportunity to become involved in the artistic journey as we plan our commissions and collaborations in future seasons and enjoy a bespoke series of events that open up opera across the art forms.